-My wife and I track our net worth on a regular basis.
+My wife and I track ours on a regular basis.
 It’s helped us get a much clearer view of our finances, and it can do the same for you, too.

 Liabilities are debts that you owe.
 When it comes to liabilities, my wife and I list everything we owe, no matter how small it may be.
-We include items like mortgages, tax debt, car loans, credit card debt, personal loans, loans from friends or family members, and even late bills that need to be paid.
+We include items like our mortgages, tax debt, car loans, credit card debt, personal loans, loans from friends or family members, and even late bills that need to be paid.

-Your net worth represents a snapshot of your financial picture at a given point in time.
-If you calculate your net worth multiple times over a certain period, you can determine whether your net worth is consistently increasing, decreasing, or staying about the same.
+Your net worth is a simplified representation of your financial picture at a given point in time.
+If you calculate it multiple times over a certain period, you can determine whether it’s consistently increasing, decreasing, or staying about the same.

-When my wife and I notice that our net worth has taken a dip, we check to make sure that everything else is going fine with our finances.
+When my wife and I notice that our net worth has taken a dip, we double-check that everything is fine with our finances and accounts.
 If our net worth has decreased due to a decrease in investments, we usually shrug it off, since we’re long-term investors and know the market will eventually recover.
-However, if our net worth is decreasing due to spending our cash reserves, we figure out what is happening and how to fix it.
+However, if it’s decreasing due to a decrease in our cash reserves, we figure out what is happening and how to fix it.

 Tracking your net worth more frequently gives you better insight to your finances.

 That’s why my wife and I track ours monthly.
 That being said, we also realize that many items may not change on a monthly basis, while other items — like investments — may make wild swings from month to month due to the performance of the stock market.
 We keep in mind that growing our net worth is frequently a marathon, not a sprint — and keep our eyes on our long-term financial goals.